kishorgs/BrainStrokeDetection/README.md

 <img src="img/Demo.gif" alt="Demo Video" width="800" height="500"/>

-This video showcases the functionality of the Tkinter-based GUI interface for uploading CT scan images and receiving predictions on whether the image indicates a brain stroke or not.
+This video showcases the functionality of the updated frontend interface for uploading CT scan images and receiving predictions on whether the image indicates a brain stroke or not.

 ## Project Overview

 This project focuses on detecting brain strokes using machine learning techniques, specifically a Convolutional Neural Network (CNN) algorithm.
 The model is trained on a dataset of CT scan images to classify images as either "Stroke" or "No Stroke".
-The dataset was sourced from Kaggle, and the project uses TensorFlow for model development and Tkinter for a user-friendly interface.
+The dataset was sourced from Kaggle, and the project uses TensorFlow for model development and now utilizes React.js for the frontend and FastAPI for the backend.

 ### Key Features:
-- **Machine Learning Model**: CNN model built using TensorFlow for classifying brain stroke based on CT scan images.
+- **Machine Learning Model**: CNN model built using TensorFlow for classifying brain strokes based on CT scan images.
-- **User Interface**: Tkinter-based GUI for easy image uploading and prediction.
+- **User Interface**: React.js frontend for easy image uploading and displaying predictions.
+- **Backend**: FastAPI serves the model for predictions and handles image processing.
 - **Visualization**: Includes model performance metrics such as accuracy, ROC curve, PR curve, and confusion matrix.

 ### Dataset: